 - a 45-minute appointment with a family advice lawyer (with a referral from a family justice counsellor),

-- family law information on the Family Law in BC website.
+- family law information on our Family Law in BC website, and

 - information on our Legal Aid BC — Aboriginal website.